FelipMarti/monitoring_and_managing_HRI_FMT/README.md

-# monitoring_and_managing_HRI_FMT
-Monitoring and managing HRI - Final Master's Thesis
+# Monitoring and Managing Interaction Patterns in HRI

-Old version!
+## Info
+Old version of my Final Master's Thesis prototype, done in the [Univeristy of Lund](http://www.lu.se).

+For the newest version please refer [here] (https://github.com/FelipMarti/managing_interaction_patterns)

+The thesis can be found in [Lund University Publications] (http://lup.lub.lu.se/student-papers/record/7861160)